concordant/c-client/README.md

 let collection = session.openCollection("mycollection", false);

 // An object must be opened before using it in a transaction.
-// Open the PNCounter with objectID "mycounter", with read/write access.
+// Open the PNCounter with objectId "mycounter", with read/write access.
 // If it does not exist, it is created in a type-specific default state.
-// Note that objects of different types may coexist under a same objectID. let cntr = collection.open("mycounter", "PNCounter", false);
+// Note that objects of different types may coexist under a same objectId. let cntr = collection.open("mycounter", "PNCounter", false);

 // Objects values can be accessed/updated in a transaction only.